 The Board consists of the elected officers (Executive Committee) and regional representatives.
 It is the primary governing body of the Association.
 A minimum of two years TACHE involvement or equivalent involvement as approved by the Board to serve in a executive officer capacity on the State Board.

 Section 2.
 Officers.
-Officers of the Association shall be professional members throughout their term.
+Officers of the Association shall be professional members and remain professional members throughout their term.

 Section 3.
 Elected officers.
 Elected officers of the Association shall include the following and shall serve as the Executive Committee:

 c.
 Immediate Past-President